This post may contain affiliate links indicated with a *. Read the full disclosure here

-French terry is a knit fabric.
+French terry is a knit fabric and not a woven fabric.
 The front of the fabric is a single knit jersey.
 The back of the has lots of loops across the whole fabric.
 The loops are really good at holding the warm air next to your skin keeping you warm.

 French terry is a great fabric for Fall, Winter, and Spring.
 The stretch makes it comfortable to wear and the loops along the back keep you warm.

 The print is usually on the right side of the fabric, but sometimes it’s on the loop side like the fabric below.

 What is the difference between French Terry and Fleece?

 Polar fleece is 100% polyester.
 Both sides are a fuzzy and almost have a brushed look.
 It is very warm and holds in heat.